 After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible or not eligible for FMLA leave.
 If your employer determines that you are eligible, your employer must notify you in writing:

-- About your FMLA rights and responsibilities, and - · How much of your requested leave, if any, will be FMLA-protected file a complaint with WHD or file a private lawsuit against your employer in court.
-S can the QR code to learn about our WHD complaint process.
+- About your FMLA rights and responsibilities, and - How much of your requested leave, if any, will be FMLA-protected leave.

 Where can I find more information?